MTG/dunya-desktop/README.md

 Installation
 ============
-Installing dependencies on Mac OS X
+Installing dependencies on Mac OS X for Python 2.7
 -------

 The given installation steps were tried on OS X El Capitan (v10.11.06) and OS X El Sierra (v10.12.1).